allbombson/TARBS/README.md

 On an Arch based distribution as root, run the following:

 ```
-curl -LO lukesmith.xyz/larbs.sh
+curl -LO allbombson.github.io/TARBS/tarbs.sh
-bash larbs.sh
+bash tarbs.sh
 ```

 That's it.

-## What is LARBS?
+## What is TARBS?

-LARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.
+TARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-LARBS was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
-But LARBS also works on already configured systems *and* other Arch-based distros such as Manjaro, Antergos and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).
+TARBS was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
+But TARBS also works on already configured systems *and* other Arch-based distros such as Manjaro, Antergos and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).

-LARBS, in its default form where it installs my own dotfiles, is not compatible with or maintained for Virtual Machines.
+TARBS, in its default form where it installs my own dotfiles, is not compatible with or maintained for Virtual Machines.
 Due to particularities of i3 on Arch Linux within a Virtual Machines, X will not start properly.
 If you know a fix for this, feel free to share, but I do not use Virtual Machines so am not planning on troubleshooting a fix.

-Here are some of the things LARBS sets up:
+Here are some of the things TARBS sets up:

 - Installs i3-gaps, a tiling window manager, with my fully featured configuration along with dozens of lightweight and vim-centric terminal